-That said, certain types of birth complications or injuries suffered at birth can be more indicative of poor monitoring, poor technique or negligence that results in medical malpractice.
+That said, certain types of birth complications or serious injuries suffered birth injuries can be more indicative of poor monitoring, poor technique or negligence that results in a medical malpractice lawsuit.

-The Chicago birth injury lawyers at Zayed Law Offices have the experience and knowledge to perform the most thorough investigations of complicated birth injury events and uncover the causes that lead to an injured baby or injured mother.
+The Chicago birth injury lawyers at Zayed Law Offices have the experience and knowledge to perform the most thorough investigations of complicated birth injuries and uncover the causes that lead to an injured baby or injured mother.

 Why Do I Need a Birth Injury Lawyer or Medical Malpractice Lawyer?

-You may require a birth injury law firm if you believe that medical malpractice occurred during the birth of your child resulting in a temporary or permanent birth injury or fetal injury.
+You may require a birth injury law firm if you believe that birth injury occurred during the birth of your child resulting in a temporary or permanent birth injury or fetal injury.

 A traumatic birth injury can have long-term effects on your child’s health and well-being, he or she may be permanently disabled and require life-long care, or they may otherwise experience developmental deficiencies and a reduced quality of life due to a traumatic birth injury.

-Zayed Law Offices provides complimentary birth injury case reviews so you will never pay lawyer’s fees unless we are successful at recovering compensation for you or your injured child.
+Zayed Law Offices provides a free consultation on birth defect cases so you will never pay lawyer’s fees unless we are successful at recovering full and fair compensation for you or your injured child.

 What Is Medical Malpractice?